KingofEverythingg/Draconic-ComputerCraft-Program-WithAutoFunction/README.md

 Monitor, reactor and the flux gates need to be wired up by the wire modem!

+Download reactor9.lua and place it in your computer's files (world<computercraft<computer).

 # **BEFORE STARTING THE PROGRAM MAKE SURE YOU PUT THE INPUT FLUX GATE SIGNAL LOW TO 10**

+Open terminal, type "reactor9.lua".

 ![2025-02-28_02 19 50](https://github.com/user-attachments/assets/2ffc4336-6df0-46bf-a9aa-1f42c693c80f)